torvalds/linux/Documentation/networking/6pack.rst

 different way than they are when the TNC is used with PC/FlexNet.
 When using FlexNet, the connect LED is on if there is a connection; the status LED is on if there is data in the buffer of the PC's AX.25 engine that has to be transmitted.
-Under Linux, the 6pack layer is beyond the AX.25 layer, so the 6pack driver doesn't know anything about connects or data that has not yet been transmitted.
+Under GNU/Linux, the 6pack layer is beyond the AX.25 layer, so the 6pack driver doesn't know anything about connects or data that has not yet been transmitted.
 Therefore the LEDs are controlled as they are in KISS mode: The connect LED is turned on if data is transferred